110306041/git-practice/git.md

   - Updated email validation

 - 好的commit message:
-  - Fix broken link in footer<br>The link to the help page was outdated and returning a 404.
-Updated to point to the correct help page URL.
+  - Fix broken link in footer<br>The link to the help page was outdated and returning a 404.<br>Updated to point to the correct help page URL.

 基於**Conventional Commits**的標準：